Akkatecture/Documentation/content/docs/walkthrough/your_first_subscribers.md

 }
 ```

-Our mock revenue repository is going to be modelled as an actor, but typically this would be a type of persistent storage that applies to the use case.
+Our mock revenue repository is going to be modelled as an actor, but typically this would be a type of persistent storage that applies to your use case.

 ```csharp
 public class RevenueRepository : ReceiveActor